-From the technical name for people who have U.S. green cards, that is, "lawful permanent residents" (LPRs), you'd think their residence really was forever.
+The technical name given to people who have U.S. green cards, "lawful permanent residents" (LPRs), would suggest that their U.S. residence will truly last forever.
 But LPR status can turn out not to be so permanent under certain circumstances, including if the person is convicted of a crime.
 Not only green card holders, but nonimmigrant (temporary) visa holders are subject to removal (deportation) from the U.S. for commission of certain crimes, including domestic violence.

 Certain minor crimes might not cause problems for noncitizens, but every criminal conviction must be compared against the federal grounds of deportability to see whether it matches a type of crime listed there.
 If it does, the green card or visa holder may be placed into removal proceedings by Immigration and Customs Enforcement (ICE).
 Ultimately, an Immigration Judge can order the person deported from the United States.

 It doesn't matter how long the person has held the visa or green card—committing the crime at any time after being admitted to the U.S. is sufficient to make the person deportable.

 To understand what is meant by "violence," one must turn to 18 U.S. Code Section 16, which defines it as either:

 Violations of protection orders can also make an immigrant deportable under this section of the immigration law.
 A "protection order" is, according to the I.N.A., any court-issued temporary or final injunction issued to prevent domestic violence or threats.

 Not every type of crime receives individual discussion under the immigration laws.
-Many crimes fall into the broad category of a "crime of moral turpitude" (CMT).
+Many crimes fall into the broad category of a "crime involving moral turpitude" (CIMT).
 Immigrants can be ordered removed from the U.S., according to Section 237 of the I.N.A., if they have either been convicted of either:

 Domestic violence can be considered a crime of moral turpitude.